About Ceiling Water Damage

 What Causes Ceiling Water Damage?

-Ceiling water damage is caused by an excess amount of water or moisture seeping into the ceiling.
+Ceiling water damage is caused by excess water or moisture seeping into the ceiling.

 While any water source can cause ceiling water damage, the two common issues in modern homes are:

-Over time, water leaks cause ceiling materials to rot, grow mold and mildew and change color.
+Over time, water leaks cause ceiling materials to rot, causing mold, mildew, and color change.

 Plumbing leaks can cause ceiling damage, as water from rooms above drips or pours into the ceiling of the rooms below.
-Plumbing leaks occur when plumbing pipes or fittings are punctured, corroded or loosened.
-These leaks are common in water supply pipes or appliances, including radiators, dishwashers and laundry machines.
+Plumbing leaks occur when pipes or fittings are punctured, corroded, or loosened.
+These leaks are common in water supply pipes or appliances, including radiators, dishwashers, and laundry machines.